Estamos en crisis: on Venezuela and the International Community

 The most vital concern is that the international community must find common ground in order to be helpful in resolving Venezuela’s internal crises.
 By doing so, they can focus on putting an end to the humanitarian crisis by utilizing civil society actors as a means to distribute aid, discuss the outlook for a negotiated and internationally mediated democratic transition, and agree upon the transitional justice mechanisms that are most likely to be effective in this unique case.
 In this period of critical need within Venezuela where the MUD’s activism has been waning, the international community must band together to support internal efforts and ensure that change is effected quickly and in a smart, thoughtful, and cohesive fashion.
 Only with this alliance in place will Venezuela be able to return to peace.

 Megan Kelly is a recently returned Fulbright Recipient who was stationed in Colombia and is currently a Program Assistant at the National Endowment for Democracy.
+Her views do not reflect those of the NED.

 The views expressed in this piece do not necessarily reflect the views of other Arbitror contributors or of Arbitror itself.